nacjacds/SQL_Relational_Database_Design/README.md

 # Relational Database Creation Project

 ## Description
-This project consisted of the creation of a relational database to manage information about students and teachers at a school specialized in bootcamps in Spain.
-Based on non-normalized input data, the aim was to design a standardized and scalable database structure to support the academic and administrative management of an educational institution of these characteristics.
+This project consisted of the creation of a relational database to manage information about students and teachers at a school specialised in bootcamps in Spain.
+Based on non-normalised input data, the aim was to design a standardised and scalable database structure to support the academic and administrative management of an educational institution of these characteristics.

 ## Goals